Home > Insights > Financial Planning > Common Financial Obstacles Faced by U.S. Expats

 Common Financial Obstacles Faced by U.S. Expats

-As if navigating a new city and learning new customs isn’t challenging enough, U.S. expats face multiple financial challenges when moving overseas.
+As if navigating a new city and learning new customs isn’t challenging enough, U.S. expats face multiple financial obstacles when moving overseas.
+From complex tax rules and shifting exchange rates to cross‑border estate issues, investing traps and healthcare access, these issues can quickly complicate your financial life and threaten your long‑term financial goals.
 Here, we highlight five common financial obstacles faced by U.S. expats and offer tips to help you overcome them.

-Consider enlisting the help of a qualified international wealth manager to help you navigate multi-jurisdictional tax complexities and lower your tax exposure.
+Tip: Consider enlisting the help of a qualified international wealth manager and an experienced expat tax professional to help you navigate multi-jurisdictional tax planning and lower your overall tax exposure.

-Keep in mind, however, that if you plan to return to the United States in a few years, it may make more sense to maintain a U.S. dollar-focused investment strategy.
+Keep in mind, however, that if you plan to return to the United States in a few years, it may make more sense to maintain a U.S. dollar-focused investment strategy while still using foreign holdings for diversification.
+Your international wealth manager can help you establish a currency management strategy that makes sense based on your personal financial situation and long-term goals.

-U.S.-based estate plans don’t always hold up well overseas.
-U.S wills aren’t always recognized by other countries, and trusts typically don’t operate as intended once the tax and probate laws of another jurisdiction come into play.
-Also, depending on where you live, your heirs may be subject to taxation on your estate if you die as a resident of a foreign country.
-In most cases, the United States offers a tax credit against any estate tax paid to a foreign country, but it’s important to have a plan in place to help ensure your heirs aren’t taxed on the same assets twice.
+U.S.-based wills may not be sufficient to transfer assets outside the U.S., as U.S wills aren’t always recognized by other countries — and U.S. trusts may not operate as intended once the tax and probate laws of another jurisdiction come into play.
+Also, depending on where you live and where your heirs live, your estate or heirs may be subject to local inheritance or estate tax if you die as a resident of a foreign country.
+Proper estate planning can help ensure you and your heirs are taking advantage of local exemptions to reduce potential tax liabilities.

 • The probate and succession process for every jurisdiction in which you own assets